 #3.
 Choose the Appropriate Option

+The appropriate type of helmet you should buy is very much dependent on your age.
 If you’re an adult football player, then it makes absolute sense to choose a size that fits your age.
 Likewise, a younger player must always opt for a children’s football helmet in order to find the right fit.
-A helmet with a loose fit can potentially cause serious injury that may even lead to permanent brain damage.
+A helmet that doesn’t firmly stick to your head can potentially cause serious injury that may even lead to permanent brain damage.
 That said, it is best to be careful and choose the right size.

 Additionally, you might want to look at how you intend to use your helmet.
 Do you play casually or are you preparing for a competitive game?
 Those who are participating in rigorous football games may want a more robust helmet for added protection.

 #4.
 Test Your Football Helmet

-Always give your helmet a test run before wearing it to a game.
-Assess how it feels and how it rests on your head.
+The easiest way to test the integrity of your football helmet is to assess how it feels and how it rests on your head.
 You must pay attention to any noticeable shifting or twisting – none of them should occur as your helmet should fit snugly to your head to provide sufficient protection.
 There should also be no space in between your jaw and the helmet, as well as your temple and the helmet.

 #5.
 Read the Care Instructions – protection

-Caring for your helmet isn’t just about regular cleaning and inspection for damages.
+Reading the instructions and maintenance guide of your helmet will give you an idea of how much protection it offers.
+If a helmet is not cared for as specified, it may not be able to protect you as much as it should.
 It is critical that you avoid using substances without knowing their effect on your helmet.
 Some chemical solutions can deteriorate the condition of your helmet, further reducing its injury-preventing qualities.
 Be sure to read the care instructions that come with your football helmet.

 Additionally, it may not also be a good idea to do any major alterations or customizations to your helmet without seeking professional advice first.
 If you are interested in retouching, always bring your helmet to an experienced professional.